Tax Advantages for the Self-Employed

-There are some great advantages to being self-employed.
+There are some great tax advantages for the self-employed.
 Being self-employed allows for plenty of opportunities to minimize your taxable income by turning expenses you would have even if you weren’t self-employed into tax-deductible business expenses.

 This article will give you some of the information you need to dramatically reduce your taxable income with a little work and planning.

-Here are some of the great tax deductions that are available to the self-employed:
+Here are some of the great tax advantages for the self-employed.

 This deduction is not the simplest one to pull-off.
 It is largely based on the honor system.
 But, you should be prepared to defend in the case of an audit.
 It is a deduction that is commonly attacked by the IRS because the requirements are difficult for many to maintain.